iifl-logo

 1. Company Overview

 Founded in 1929, Rane Holdings Limited, through its Group Companies is engaged in the manufacturing and marketing of automotive components for the transportation industry.
 The Group is a preferred supplier to major OEMs in India and abroad.
-The group Companies, manufacture Steering and Suspension systems, Friction materials, Valve train components, Occupant safety systems and Light metal casting products.
-The products serve a variety of industry segments including Passenger Vehicles, Commercial Vehicles, Farm Tractors, Two-wheelers, Railways and Stationary Engines.
-With modern manufacturing facilities across 25 locations in India and one in the USA, Rane Groups products are sold across 30+ countries.
+The Group Companies manufacture Steering and Suspension systems, brake components, engine components, occupant safety systems and light metal casting products.
+The products serve the transportation industry including Passenger Vehicles, Commercial Vehicles, Farm Tractors, Two-wheelers, Railways and Stationary Engines.
+With modern manufacturing facilities across 30 locations in India and one in the Mexico, business development establishments cater to regions across North America, Europe and Japan.
+Rane Groups products are marketed across 30+ countries.

 2. Economic Review 2.1.
 Global Economy